Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 5. Boosts Liver Health

-There are a handful of popular coffee mushrooms but one type you're more likely to find in the reishi mushroom.
-The reishi mushroom is a rich source of adaptogens which can aid in liver function and may even help to prevent liver disease by encouraging the toxins to be thoroughly flushed from the body.
+The reishi mushroom is a rich source of adaptogens that can aid liver function and may even help prevent liver disease by encouraging the toxins to be thoroughly flushed from the body.

 Best Coffee Mushrooms To Add To Your Brew